CEED/libCEED/doc/libCEED.md

 }
 ```

+The constructor

+    CeedInit("/cpu/self", &ceed);

+creates a library context `ceed` on the specified *resource*, which
+could also be a coprocessor such as `"/nvidia/0"`.
+There can be any number of ceeds, including more than one driving the same resource (though performance may suffer in case of oversubscription).
+The resource is used to locate a suitable backend which will have discretion over the implementations of all objects created on this library context.

 The `setup` routine above computes and stores **D**, in this case a scalar value
 in each quadrature point, while `mass` uses these saved values to perform the
 action of **D**.
 These functions are turned into the `CeedQFunction` variables